 Technology presents tremendous opportunities to educational institutions; IBC utilizes Populi to maintain electronic records.
-This software allows students to apply, register, pay, check out library books, and view their grades online.
-New students will be trained in the use of the software and receive their user ID number and password at new student orientation before the first day of class.
+This software allows students to apply for admission, register and pay for classes, and view their grades online.
+New students will be trained in the use of the software and receive their user ID number and password at New Student Orientation before the first day of class.